On the Reliability of Cue Conflict and Beyond: Revisiting Cue Preference Benchmarking

 \subsubsection{Problem 1.
-Stylization Undermines Cue Reliability}
+Stylization undermines cue reliability.}

-The \cue benchmark presumes that stylization yields two perceptually meaningful and separable signals: shape (content) and texture (style).
+The \cue presumes that stylization yields two perceptually valid and separable signals: shape (content) and texture (style).
 However, this operationalization is defined by the stylization model's internal features rather than by human perceptual criteria, and the resulting cues need not align with the intended ``pure'' shape and texture.

 We test this assumption by comparing predictions on \cue images against predictions on purified shape stimuli (silhouettes for global shape, edges for local shape).
 If content is a faithful shape proxy, it should correlate with both silhouette and edge performance, while style should not.
-Instead, as shown in \Fref{fig:figure3}b, content correlates mainly with edge-based signals and fails to track holistic shape, whereas stylized texture exhibits non-trivial correlations with shape proxies, indicating leakage and imperfect disentanglement.
-Qualitative examples further suggest that shape-like structure can remain visible in texture cues (\Fref{fig:figure3}a).
+Instead, as shown in \cref{fig:figure3}b, content correlates mainly with edge-based signals and fails to track holistic shape, whereas stylized texture exhibits non-trivial correlations with shape proxies, indicating leakage and imperfect disentanglement.
+Qualitative examples further suggest that shape-like structure can remain visible in texture cues (\cref{fig:figure3}a).
 Together, these results imply that the current stylization pipeline does not consistently instantiate clean cue separation.

-Even if such disentanglement were approximately valid, preference measurement requires shape and texture cues to be mixed in an equal ratio (50:50) to measure preferences fairly \cite{tartaglini2022developmentally, burgert2025imagenet}.
+Even if such disentanglement were approximately valid, preference measurement requires shape and texture cues to be mixed in an equal ratio (50:50) to measure preferences fairly~\cite{tartaglini2022developmentally, burgert2025imagenet}.
 Otherwise, the resulting bias score may reflect cue imbalance rather than genuine preference.
 Yet, stylization offers no explicit control over the relative contribution of shape and texture, and in practice, one cue often dominates the other.
-As shown in \Fref{fig:figure4}a, a keyboard shape blended with an elephant texture contains more texture than shape, making the shape unrecognizable.
+As shown in \cref{fig:figure4}a, a keyboard shape blended with an elephant texture contains more texture than shape, making the shape unrecognizable.
 Similarly, a bear shape mixed with a clock texture is not visible.